 It's in the report, I'll support it.

-Well, he had already taken the other position at first with attorney general barr.
+Well, he had already taken the other position at first with Attorney General Barr.

-Then he flipped in that nine and a half minute press conference, then he flipped back, then he flipped with Ted Liu, and now for a fifth time he starts out the shift session saying, No, I was wrong in the last uh hour with uh Ted Lew, and no, it was not a factor.
+And now for a fifth time, he starts out the shift session saying, No, I was wrong in the last hour with Ted Liu.

 He doesn't even know what's in his own report.

-But that's not what the rule of law is based on, and people's lives have been ruined by this.
+But that's not what the rule of law is based on.

-And by the way, at the bottom of this is a predicate to literally overturn, first stop a presidential candidate by abusing power with corruption, and then secondly, the single biggest attempt to undo the will of the American people and perpetrate lies and conspiracy theories and the biggest hoax possible and have your friends and the media mob help you so that you can remove a duly elected president of the people,
+And then secondly, the single biggest attempt to undo the will of the American people and perpetrate lies and conspiracy theories and the biggest hoax possible and have your friends and the media mob help you so that you can remove a duly elected president of the people, the smelly Walmart shoppers, the irredeemable deplorables, those that cling to God, guns, Bibles, and religion people.

 In other words, us, we, the people.